dojo/app/README.md

 This library provides an application factory which lets you define actions, stores and widgets.
 It takes care of lazily loading them, wiring actions to events emitted by widgets, and making widgets and actions observe stores that hold their state.

+It provides an implementation of Custom Elements, allowing you to attach previously registered widgets or indeed register widget factories for custom elements.

 ## Features

 The examples below are provided in TypeScript syntax.
 The package does work under JavaScript, but for clarity, the examples will only include one syntax.